JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

    - Check that the converted data opens properly in your analysis tools
    - Verify metadata preservation
    - Compare file sizes and structure as expected

-### Creating Data Links for Converted Data

-After successful conversion:

-1. **Navigate to the converted data location**
-   - Use the path provided in the completion notification

-2. **Create data links**
-   - Follow the [Data Links Guide](/workflows/data-links/) to create shareable links
-   - Enable data links for the new converted datasets

-3. **Update collaborators**
-   - Share new data links with team members
-   - Update documentation with converted data locations

-## Best Practices for Conversion Requests

-### Planning Your Request

-1. **Batch similar conversions**
-   - Group related datasets in single requests when possible
-   - This is more efficient for technical staff and you

-2. **Provide comprehensive information**
-   - Include all relevant details in the initial request
-   - This reduces back-and-forth communication and speeds processing

-3. **Plan for storage requirements**
-   - Converted data may be larger than original formats
-   - Ensure adequate storage space in the target location

-### Working with Technical Staff

-1. **Be responsive to questions**
-   - Monitor your email and the jobs page for staff questions
-   - Respond promptly to requests for clarification

-2. **Test converted data promptly**
-   - Validate converted data as soon as possible after completion
-   - Report any issues immediately

-3. **Provide feedback**
-   - Let staff know if conversions meet your requirements
-   - Share feedback about the process for continuous improvement

-### Managing Multiple Requests

-1. **Use descriptive request titles**
-   - Make it easy to identify different conversion requests
-   - Include project names or dataset identifiers

-2. **Track dependencies**
-   - Note if some conversions depend on others being completed first
-   - Communicate priority and sequencing needs

-3. **Plan for processing time**
-   - Allow adequate time for conversion processing in your project timeline
-   - Processing time varies based on dataset size, complexity, and current queue
-   - Contact technical staff for timeline estimates on specific conversion requests

-## Advanced Conversion Options

-### Custom Conversion Parameters

-For specialized requirements:

-1. **Compression settings**: Specify compression algorithms or levels
-2. **Chunk sizes**: For Zarr conversions, specify optimal chunk dimensions
-3. **Metadata handling**: Detailed instructions for metadata preservation or modification
-4. **Multi-resolution pyramids**: Request creation of multi-resolution datasets
-5. **Format-specific options**: Parameters specific to target formats

-### Batch Processing

-For large datasets:

-1. **Directory-level conversions**: Convert entire directory hierarchies
-2. **Pattern matching**: Convert files matching specific naming patterns
-3. **Automated workflows**: Set up recurring conversions for ongoing data
-4. **Parallel processing**: Request parallel conversion of independent datasets

 ## Troubleshooting Conversion Issues